 Beyond Cyber Security

-Few institutions today have started offering courses in cyber resilience, though there are many that offer cyber security.
+Few institutions today have started offering courses in cyber resilience, though there are many that offer cybersecurity.
 The cyber resilience best practices portfolio will enable a participant to understand the various fundamental concepts of cyber resilience and its terminologies and apply the same to their respective organizational environment.
-These courses are not only suitable to IT related or technical minded professionals, but also to a regular employee from the HR, Sales or Marketing, Finance and other departments.
+These courses are not only suitable to IT-related or technical minded professionals, but also to a regular employee from the HR, Sales or Marketing, Finance and other departments.
 To an ordinary person, the courses would be beneficial by providing the necessary tips for proper daily usage of the internet medium and to be aware of the threats and vulnerabilities that are created on account of errors or negligence.
-It would be prudent for all those who use or work in cyber space to attend such trainings at the earliest so as to prepare with the minimum precautions required to safeguard themselves in a cyber crime prone world.
+It would be prudent for all those who use or work in cyberspace to attend such training at the earliest so as to prepare with the minimum precautions required to safeguard themselves in a cybercrime prone world.

 Training institutions around the world should also partner with reputed industries and also offer similar types of cyber resilient courses.
-Various examples and case studies presented in these trainings will help individuals and organizations understand the anatomy of cyber attacks and help guard against similar future occurrences.
+Various examples and case studies presented in these training will help individuals and organizations understand the anatomy of cyber-attacks and help guard against similar future occurrences.
 Further, it would also empower participants to respond and recover from any such devastating effects.
 Additionally, cyber drills and cyber simulations can also assist organizations in planning and preparing against these adverse threats.

 Take the first step; learn more about the recently launched RESILIA – AXELOS Cyber Resilience Best Practices and give your learners a fighting chance against cyber attacks.